Long-Range Magnetic Order in Structurally Embedded Mesospin Metamaterials: Results and discussion

 Tuning the X-ray energy to the Fe $L_3$ absorption edge significantly alters the measured diffraction pattern, as shown in Fig.~\ref{off-on-resonance}c.
+Together with the Fe $L_{2,3}$ absorption spectrum (Supplementary Fig.~\ref{SI_XAS_5deg}), this on/off-resonance contrast directly confirms Fe sensitivity: at resonance the total counts increase and magnetic peaks emerge, whereas off resonance they are absent.
 The resulting magnetic Bragg peaks, which arise from the long-range antiferromagnetic order of the islands, appear at reciprocal lattice positions where $H$ and $K$ are mixed odd and even (see Supplementary Information).
 A closer inspection of the line scans in Fig.~\ref{off-on-resonance} reveals the markedly different evolution of charge and magnetic peak intensities when moving on and off resonance.
 Off resonance (Fig.~\ref{off-on-resonance}b), only the structural reflections are present and their relative intensities follow the envelope imposed by the mesospin form factor, with no features at mixed-parity positions.
 Upon tuning to the Fe $L_3$ edge (Fig.~\ref{off-on-resonance}d), the structural peaks increase moderately due to the enhanced contrast between Fe-rich and Fe-poor regions, whereas the mixed-parity reflections appear exclusively at resonance and with intensities that scale with the magnetic contribution to the scattering factor.
 These magnetic peaks remain weaker than neighbouring structural peaks, consistent with the smaller magnetic scattering cross section and with the geometry of the experiment, which selects only the magnetization components parallel to $Q_y$.
 The systematic absence of these reflections off resonance, combined with their appearance at the symmetry-expected positions and their intensity scaling, unambiguously identifies them as magnetic Bragg peaks rather than artefacts of higher harmonics or multiple scattering.
 The relative charge–to–magnetic peak ratios are also in qualitative agreement with the kinematic simulations discussed below, which include both the mesospin form factor and the probe sensitivity axis, supporting their assignment to the Type-I antiferromagnetic ground state.